cbaeucsd/CSE15L-Lab-Reports/index.md

 </pre>

 Run this file using javac and java on your computer and take a look at the output.<br><br>
-Note: To use javac and java in Visual Studio, you will likely have to install an extension called <b>Extension Pack for Java</b>.
+Note: To use javac and java in Visual Studio Code, you will likely have to install an extension called <b>Extension Pack for Java</b>.

 Screenshot of running WhereAmI.java on the computer:
  <img src="/docs/assets/images/WhereAmI.png" width="800">